utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 **1) Can I resume ingesting new collections and images into the new Collections U of T beta site?**

 _Yes, after April 16th, if you have an existing repository page in Collections U of T you can add new collections and items at any time.
 UTL ITS will support facilitated ingest throughout 2024 as we continue monitoring the performance of the new Collections U of T application.
 Please [email ITS](mailto:digitalinitiatives@library.utoronto.ca) if you need ingest and editing support.
-Facilitated ingest instructions can be found on the [Ingest Instructions](https://utlib.github.io/collections-uoft/documentation/ingest-instructions) page._
+Facilitated ingest instructions can be found on the [Ingest Instructions](https://utlib.github.io/collections-uoft/documentation/ingest-instructions) page in addition to forthcoming training drop in sessions and additional ingest support documentation._

-_Please consider that the Collections U of T service is operating at reduced capacity until Summer 2025 due to ITS staffing._
+_Please consider that the Collections U of T service will be operating at reduced capacity from July 2024 until Summer 2025 due to ITS staffing.
+If you have ingest requests requiring significant metadata support please let us know as soon as possible._

 **2) Can I edit metadata again?**